CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

 ## Task 1: Application Overview (READ-ONLY)

+In this task, you will explore the components of the rating application on Azure Red Hat OpenShift cluster and view the experience once comleting the lab.

 1. You will explore the deployment of a ratings application on Azure Red Hat OpenShift.

    ![Application diagram](../media/app-overview.png)